xanthics/gw2craft/README.md

 gw2craft
 ========

-Note: This readme needs to be updated, including using pypy instead of python to generate the guides and providing more information
+Note: This readme needs to be updated, including using pypy instead of python to generate the guides and providing more information.
+I am currently in the process of porting the code to python3

 These are all the python files that generate http://gw2crafts.net